hydroframe/hf_hydrodata/docs/source/getting_started.rst

 QuickStart Guide
 ---------------------
 The ``hf_hydrodata`` package supports both gridded and point observations data.
 The examples below contain some simple syntax for getting started.
-Further developed examples are available at :ref:`examples_index`.
+Further developed examples are available at :ref:`point_examples_index` for accessing and working with point observations data.
 Additionally, the :ref:`api` can be used to see the full list of available features.

 Please see :ref:`api_pin` to make sure you have properly signed up and registered your API PIN.